CallMeAaron99/portfolio/README.md

 ## Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/browser` directory.
+The build artifacts will be stored in the `dist/browser` directory

 ## Build (ssr)

 Run `npm run build:ssr` to build the project for server side rendering.
 The server start JavaScript file will be located in the `dist/server` directory and named `main.js`.
-To start a development server, run `npm run serve:ssr`.
+To start a development server, run `npm run serve:ssr`

 ## Extract translation

 Run `npm run extract` to extract the translation file.
-The file will be stored in the `src/locale` directory and named `messages.xlf`.
+The file will be stored in the `src/locale` directory and named `messages.xlf`

 ## Deloying to production